 Type of employment: Fixed-term employment, five years

 Location: Host institute depends on the hired individual’s research profile and personal preferences.

 A position as Associate Senior Lecturer is a fixed-term position and defined as a career-development position.
-The purpose of the position is to allow you to develop as an independent researcher and establish scholarly and educational qualifications to fulfill eligibility requirements as a senior lecturer (assistant professor).
-The position may be extended by at most two years because of sick leave, parental leave or other special reasons result in additional time is required to fulfill the purpose of the position.
-Refer to the requirements for being promoted to senior lecturer at Sahlgrenska Academy (assessment criteria, Swedish only) and at the Faculty of Science (assessment criteria, Swedish only).
+The purpose of the position is to allow you to develop as an independent researcher and establish scholarly and educational qualifications to fulfill eligibility requirements as a senior lecturer.
+The position may be renewed, but for a maximum of two years, if due to sickness absence, parental leave or other special reasons, additional time is required to achieve the purpose of the employment.

 The selection process will include evaluation by external experts, interviews and oral presentations.
 The assessment of qualifications and experience will consider parental leave, sick leave or other similar circumstances.
 The reasons and extent of leave of absence should be specified in the application and supported by a certificate.
-The candidate will be given the opportunity to meet representatives of the participating departments at the Faculty of Medicine (Sahlgrenska Academy) and the Faculty of Science to evaluate in which environment the planned research program fits best.
+The candidate will be given the opportunity to meet representatives of the participating institutes at Sahlgrenska Academy (the Faculty of Medicine) to evaluate in which environment the planned research program fits best.

 Any documents that are not available in electronic format should be sent in three copies to: